-As co-PI on a NIH Big Data to Knowledge (BD2K) Initiative for Resource Development of a Massive Open Online Course (MOOC) for Research Education (Award Number R25LM012284; 2015-2018), Julie served as the Project Meanager focused on content review, curriculum creation, videorecording, focus group leader, and Canvas course faciliatior.
+As Project Manager on a NIH Big Data to Knowledge (BD2K) Initiative for Resource Development of a Massive Open Online Course (MOOC) for Research Education (Award Number R25LM012284; 2015-2018), Julie focused on content review, curriculum creation, videorecording, focus group leader, and Canvas course facilitator.
 The Best Practices for Biomedical Research Data Management course provides training to librarians, biomedical researchers, undergraduate and graduate biomedical students, and other interested individuals on recommended practices that facilitate the discoverability, access, integrity, reuse value, privacy, security, and long term preservation of biomedical research data.
 This MOOC is built upon and expands the training materials of the New England Collaborative Data Management Curriculum (NECDMC), driven by collaboration between a variety of librarians, researchers and others, and provides a user-driven, self-paced, interactive online course.
-Find out more about the course on Canvas (http://bit.ly/HMS-RDM-MOOC) or on the project's Open Science Framework site (https://doi.org/10.17605/OSF.IO/VRNFX).
+Find out more about the course on Canvas or on the project's Open Science Framework site.